Find top 1-on-1 online tutors for Coding, Math, Science, AP and 50+ subjects

 1. Grouped Data

-1. Simple Grouping: In the simple grouping of data, we simply group the data with the same value.
+1. Simple Grouping: In simple grouping of data, we simply group the data with same value.
 This type of grouping is practical only for a small sample set.
-To find the mean in simple grouping we first find the total value each data point is contributing towards the data by multiplying the data values by their respective frequency, and then we add all these values found by the product of the data point and their frequency.
+To find the mean in simple grouping we first find the total value each data point is contributing towards the data by multiplying the data values by their respective frequency, and then we add all these values found by the product of data point and their frequency.
 Then that sum is divided by the total number of observations which is simply the sum of all the frequencies.

-But in a large data set that approximation becomes relatively irrelevant and the mean found is a very good approximation of the actual mean.
-In ranged grouping, according to the value of each data set, we can apply three different methods to find the mean, i.e., Direct method, Assumed mean method, and Step-Deviation method.
-Let’s learn more about each of these methods in later sections with examples.
+1. Ranged Grouping: In ranged grouping of data, we divide the total range of the data, i.e., the highest value to lowest value into small class intervals, and any value falling into a range of class interval is counted towards that class interval only.
+This type of grouping is practical only for a large sample set, for small sample sets it may vary from the mean found by simple grouping or ungrouped data, since it approximates the value of all the data points in a given interval to a single point.
+But in large data set that approximation becomes relatively irrelevant and the mean found is a very good approximate of the actual mean.
+In ranged grouping, according to the value of each data set we can apply three different methods to find the mean, i.e., Direct method, Assumed mean method and Step-Deviation method.
+Let’s learn more about each of these methods more in later sections with examples.
+The formula for mean using direct method is,

-The formula for the Assumed mean method is
+The formula for Assumed mean method is

-The formula for the Step Deviation method is,
+The formula for Step Deviation method is,

 Median